rsilveira65/rfid-tag-reader/README.md

 ## Raspberry Config

 Use the interactive menu to enable the SPI Interface.
+See more:  [here](https://www.raspberrypi-spy.co.uk/2014/08/enabling-the-spi-interface-on-the-raspberry-pi/)

 Reboot your PI using:
 ```